glowkeeper/P3D/docs/trigonometry.md

 Since any triangle can be split into right-angled triangles whose opposite and adjacent sides form the axis of a graph, we can then use the functions found in trigonometry to understand ratios, symmetry, transformations, rotations and much more besides.

-The three main trigonometric functions are Sine, Cosine and Tangent, which are used to find an unknown side or angle of a triangle when two pieces of information are known (such as the length of two sides or the length of one side and an angle).
+The three main trigonometric functions are Sine, Cosine and Tangent.
+They are used to find an unknown side or angle of a triangle when two pieces of information are known (such as the length of two sides or the length of one side and an angle).
 Sine, Cosine and Tangent are described by the mnemonic **SohCahToa** - take one of the non-right angles in the triangle - the adjacent side is the one touching that angle, the opposite side is the one not touching that angle, and the hypotenuse is the side opposite the right angle.

-- **Soh**: sine(θ) = opposite/hypotenuse
-- **Cah**: cosine(θ) = adjacent/hypotenuse
-- **Toa**: tangent(θ) = opposite/adjacent

-If **Soh** is used, take the sine of the unknown angle set equal to the opposite side divided by the hypotenuse.

-- **Soh**: when the opposite side and the hypotenuse are known
+- **Soh**: sine(θ) = opposite/hypotenuse.
+Used when the opposite side and the hypotenuse are known
-- **Cah**: when the adjacent side and the hypotenuse are known
+- **Cah**: cosine(θ) = adjacent/hypotenuse.
+Used when the adjacent side and the hypotenuse are known
-- **Toa**: when the opposite side and adjacent sides are known
+- **Toa**: tangent(θ) = opposite/adjacent.
+Used when the opposite side and adjacent sides are known

 For example, given the right-angled triangle below, how can we work out the length of the side labelled _x_?